-Role: Acting Associate Director
+Role: ICAM Associate Director

 Sheetal Handa graduated in Chemistry from King’s College, London in 1982 and completed his PhD in organic synthesis (Synthetic Opiate Analgesics) also at King’s in 1985.
 He then went on to a postdoc at Duke University in North Carolina in developing enantioselective synthetic methodologies using carbohydrates.
 This was followed by a postdoc at Cambridge under Professor Sir Alan Battersby FRS in vitamin B12 biosynthesis.